-crazy fans set to add a kicker to India's economy as world cup begins
+Crazy fans set to add a kicker to India's economy as world cup begins

 The increased demand may also mean higher inflation.

-"The upward bias in inflation on this score could be between 0.15-0.25 per cent for these two months," said Bank of Baroda's Sabnavis, while adding that unpacking the impact of festivals from the impact of the cricket spectacle is difficult.
+"The upward bias in inflation on this score could be between 0.15 to 0.25 per cent for these two months," said Bank of Baroda's Sabnavis, while adding that unpacking the impact of festivals from the impact of the cricket spectacle is difficult.